junkawahara/dd_documents/formats/tdzdd_graph_en.md

 # Graph class in the TdZdd library

-This documents explains the usage of the Graph class in the [TdZdd](https://github.com/kunisura/TdZdd) library.
+This documents explains the usage of the [Graph class](https://github.com/kunisura/TdZdd/blob/master/include/tdzdd/util/Graph.hpp) in the [TdZdd](https://github.com/kunisura/TdZdd) library.
-An explanation is under construction.

-An example of an input graph.
+## Example of an input graph.

 graph1.txt